terlampau-top/terlampau-top.github.io/README.md

 ## how to deploy

-edit the content
+1. edit the content
-preview with
+2. preview with
    `firefox http://localhost:1313/ && hugo server -D`
-built the static pages with
+3. built the static pages with
    `hugo`
-redeploy with
+4. redeploy with
-netlify deploy
+   `netlify deploy`

-if it looking good, push to production with netlify deploy --prod
+   it looking good, push to production with
+   `netlify deploy --prod`